2012 Aberdeenshire Council election

 Elections to Aberdeenshire Council were held on 3 May 2012, on the same day as the other Scottish local government elections.
-The election used the 19 wards created as a result of the Local Governance (Scotland) Act 2004, with each ward electing three or four Councillors using the single transferable vote system a form of proportional representation, with 68 Councillors being elected.
+The election used the 19 wards created as a result of the Local Governance (Scotland) Act 2004, with each ward electing three or four Councillors using the single transferable vote system form of proportional representation, with 68 Councillors being elected.

-The 2007 election saw the Scottish Liberal Democrats form a coalition on the Council with the Scottish Conservative and Unionist Party.
+The 2007 election saw the Liberal Democrats form a coalition on the Council with the Scottish Conservatives.

 The 2012 election saw the SNP gain an additional 6 seats and become the largest party on the Council, supplanting the Lib Dems.
 The Tories retained their 14 seats on the Council and as a result became the second largest party.
 The Lib Dems lost half their Councillors falling from 24 to 12 seats.
 Independents also increased their overall numbers to 11 seats while Labour and the Scottish Green Party won seats in Aberdeenshire for the first time.

-Following the election a Tory-Lib Dem-Independent administration was formed and in 2013 they were joined by the 2 Labour members.
-On 8 June 2015, a new administration was formed by the SNP and a 'Progressive Alliance' between Scottish Labour and 2 Progressive Independent councilors, who had been members of the previous administration.
+Following the election a Conservative-Lib Dem-Independent administration was formed.
+However, on 8 June 2015, a new administration was formed by the SNP and a 'Progressive Alliance' between Scottish Labour and 2 Progressive Independent councillors, who had been members of the previous administration.

+Background

+Previous election

+At the previous election in 2007 the Liberal Democrats won 24 seats, falling 11 seats short of an overall majority.
+The SNP won 22 seats, falling 13 seats short of an overall majority.
+Both the Conservative and Independent groups fell well short of an overall majority.